shapiro-lab/semper-recode/README.md

-# 🔬 semper-recode
+# 🔬 Semper Recode

 ## Introduction

-GeneExpressPy is a Python package designed for computational biologists and genetic engineers working with gene expression modulation.
+SemperRecode is a Python package designed for computational biologists and genetic engineers working with gene expression modulation.
 This package facilitates the detection of internal start codons (TIS) within a gene sequence and allows for tuning gene expression by replacing the TIS with a sequence that minimizes expression efficiency.

 ## Features